 15. Having In Mind That You Will Be Working Directly With Patients, What Do You Consider As Key Principles Of Professionalism To Follow When Interacting With Patients?

 If an employer asks this question, he or she is likely to find out how you would perform professionalism in your role should you be hired.
 In your response, describe the qualities that define professionalism.
-Additionally, include how the qualities you provided relates to patient care.
+Additionally, include how the qualities you provided relate to patient care.

-“As a medical record clerk, I believe that is essential to treat patients respectfully.
+“As a medical record clerk, I believe that it is essential to treat patients respectfully.
 I actively and carefully listen to what patients say to ensure that they feel heard.
 In my opinion, this is an important aspect while interacting with patients.
 Then, I try my best to offer them help as per the guidelines set by the facility.”